Hanoi Train Street: As a tourist attraction

-The street has become a popular tourist stop in Hanoi, but was closed to tourists by local authorities in October 2019 for security reasons, fearing a severe accident.
+The street developed into a tourist destination in Hanoi before local authorities closed it to visitors in October 2019, citing safety concerns.
 Tourists would often stop and take pictures to post on social media along the narrow alley.
-In more recent times, the street was home to squatters and drug addicts amongst numerous cafes and residential buildings.
+The area includes cafes and homes, but local officials have also reported concerns about unauthorized residents and drug use in the vicinity.
 The overcrowded street caused the need to reroute a local train on October 6, 2019, prompting the closure.
 Local cafes have sprung up to serve the bustling tourist trade along the street and owners are concerned over the loss of business the closure will bring.
-The VN Express newspaper cites a train driver that has had three close calls with tourists on the tracks, once only stopping only meters from the woman who was taking pictures of the train.
+The VnExpress newspaper cites a train driver that has had three close calls with tourists on the tracks, once stopping only meters from the woman who was taking pictures of the train.